-Almost nearing our 10th anniversary, at Nemaura Medical we pride ourselves in developing affordable diagnostic and digital tools for a wide range of medical conditions.
+At Nemaura Medical, we pride ourselves on developing affordable diagnostic and digital tools for a wide range of medical conditions.

 Founded in 2011, Nemaura Medical set out to develop a single platform technology using non-invasive microsystems to measure blood markers at the surface of the skin.
 Since then, the company has evolved with the creation of wearable technologies and digital healthcare solutions that encourage and empower people to take charge of their own health and wellbeing.